Organizing Your Resume

 Heres the basic layout for a modified chronological resume:

-address, email address, phone number, fax)
+(name, address, email address, phone number)

-Whether you're an Ivy League MBA or a recent high school graduate, you can use your resume's education section to outshine your competition.
+Whether you're an Ivy League MBA or a recent high school graduate, you can use your resume's educational section to outshine your competition.
 Some candidates are unsure where to place the education section on their resumes.
 The decision ultimately depends on what you want to emphasize.

 A general rule of thumb: